 - You will be issued an inmate ID number.

 - Any personal property you have will get taken away from you and stored until you get released.

 - You will get to use the telephone to call a member of your family, friend, or bondsman to arrange bail.

-- If you think you will get released quickly, you might be allowed to wear your own clothes, if not you you will have to change into a jail jumpsuit.
+- If you think you will get released quickly, you might be allowed to wear your own clothes, if not you will have to change into a jail jumpsuit.

 Have you been arrested and gone through jail intake?
 If you have, please tell your story.
 How long did you have to wait in the holding cell?
-What was you treatment like?
+What was your treatment like?
 Do you know any things that will help others make it through jail intake?